jsovalles/homelab/README.md

 Below is a summary of the main tools and services included in this homelab setup:

 - **nginx-proxy-manager**: A web-based interface for managing Nginx proxy hosts, SSL certificates, and redirection.
-- **wg-easy**:A simple WireGuard VPN server with a web UI for easy management.
+- **wg-easy**: A simple WireGuard VPN server with a web UI for easy management.
-- **pihole**: Network-wide ad blocker and DNS server, useful for blocking ads and tracking domains.
+- **adguardhome**: Network-wide ad blocker and DNS server with advanced features like DNS-over-HTTPS/TLS support.
-- **unbound**:A validating, recursive, caching DNS resolver, often used with Pi-hole for secure DNS queries.
+- **unbound**: A validating, recursive, caching DNS resolver, used as upstream for AdGuard Home for secure DNS queries.
-- **watchtower**:Automatically updates running Docker containers when new images are available.
+- **watchtower**: Automatically updates running Docker containers when new images are available.
 - **duckdns**: Dynamic DNS service to keep your domain updated with your current IP address.
 - **beszel**: A lightweight, self-hosted message hub for secure communication between agents.
 - **beszel-agent**: Agent for Beszel, connects to the hub and enables automation or remote control.